19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Ancient.md

 # Ancient

-Ancient ancestries are [Humanoids](../../../Resources%20for%20GMs/Creature%20Types/Humanoid.md) who live very long lives.
+*Ancient* ancestries are [Humanoids](../../../Resources%20for%20GMs/Creature%20Types/Humanoid.md) who live very long lives.
 They are much more healthy and enduring than humans.
-They have the [Near Immortal](Ancient.md#Near%20Immortal) feature.
+They are [Near Immortal](Ancient.md#Near%20Immortal).

 ## Near Immortal